Pen on paper document, dark background.

 Individuals dealing with foreign governments for personal matters often need apostilles on:

-• Birth certificates: For dual citizenship applications, marriage abroad, or registering a child born to foreign parents.
+• For dual citizenship applications, marriage abroad, or registering a child born to foreign parents, birth certificates are essential.

-• Marriage certificates: Required when getting married in another country or registering a US marriage abroad.
+• Marriage certificates come into play when getting married in another country or registering a US marriage abroad.

-• Background checks: FBI and state-level criminal background checks for employment, residency, or visa applications.
+• FBI and state-level criminal background checks are typically required for employment, residency, or visa applications.

 Less Common Situations